raimohanska/write-a-game/README.md

 Things we're going to do next.

 - Make menu more inviting, prettier and easier to use
-- Write first example for contributors
 - Autosave to localstorage (smart)
 - Write simple game
 - Walls / maze for pacman type games
+- Sound effects as assets
 - Move assets to menu
 - Authentication
 - Automatic tests